gf99/guofei9987.github.io/_posts/[7] 可视化/matplotlib/2017-09-22-matplotlib1.md

 fillstyle: ['full' | 'left' | 'right' | 'bottom' | 'top' | 'none']
 gid: an id string
-label: string or anything printable with '%s' conversion. linestyle markeredgecolor or mec: any matplotlib color markeredgewidth or mew: float value in points markerfacecolor or mfc: any matplotlib color markerfacecoloralt or mfcalt: any matplotlib color markersize or ms: float
+label: string or anything printable with '%s' conversion.
 markevery: [None | int | length-2 tuple of int | slice | list/array of int | float | length-2 tuple of float]
 path_effects: unknown
 picker: float distance in points or callable pick function ``fn(artist, event)``